PeerHerholz/BIDS_NBS/docs/source/usage.rst

   directory that will be created in the `sourcedata/` directory of the `BIDS`-dataset (e.g. ``/home/user/BIDS_dataset/sourcedata/NBS``)

 The `NBS metadata` templates then need to filled with the respective information for a given study and can then be used in the second step.
+You can use any text editor capable of reading and writing ``json`` files to open the file, fill in the information and save it.

 Step 2: Running the NBS conversion